 Welcome to the Weather Observatory's Online Interactive Radar.

 To begin using the radar, choose a map by clicking on one of the images below.
 When you click on an image the system will begin to load the most current weather data.
 When the local city radar loads you will be able to use the check boxes at the top of the page to turn the radar features on and off.
-To zoom in and out on the radar place your cursor on the map image and click your left mouse button.
-The left button zooms in.
-Holding down your ALT or CTRL button (CMD button for Macs) while clicking with your left button zooms out.
-You can also move the map around while zoomed in by holding down your left button and dragging.
+To zoom in and out on the radar please click on the Enable Zoom button under each radar.
+Place your cursor on the map image and click the left mouse button.
+You can pan around the image by holding down the left mouse button and moving your mouse.
+To return to the zoomed out view of the map simply press the button that says Click to Unzoom.

 Using the Left and Right Arrows, please select the Radar you would like to view